hzargar2/UWO-Automatic-Course-Enroller-Alert-System/README.md

 This software is open-source and may not be used for commercial purposes.

-Note: The program is very hacky and poorly strucutured due to it orignally being a simple script (for alerting) that has been built upon.
-I also used this program as a learning experience to experiment with inheritance (which is not how I would structure this program if I were to rewrite it).
+Note: The program is very hacky and poorly strucutured due to it originally being a simple script (for alerting) that has been built upon.
+I also used this program as an opportunity to experiment with inheritance (which is not how I would structure this program if I were to rewrite it).
 For these reasons, refactoring it is very difficult.
 However, it works well and performs its specific function perfectly and I hope you will find it of good use.

 # UPDATE #1: